-A fun way to interpret modern day Art Deco style is by playing with a mix of patterns and finishes.
-In this high-spirited room from French interior designer Dorothée Meilichzon at the Grand Pigalle Hotel in Paris, geometric wallpaper and floor tiles is complemented by teal blue walls and glossy green shower tiles, with polished brass accents throughout.
+A fun way to interpret modern-day Art Deco style is by playing with a mix of patterns and finishes.
+In this high-spirited room by French interior designer Dorothée Meilichzon at the Grand Pigalle Hotel in Paris, geometric wallpaper and floor tiles are complemented by teal blue walls and glossy green shower tiles, with polished brass accents throughout.

 What is the difference between Art Deco and Art Nouveau?